r7kamura/sitespec/README.md

 # Sitespec
-Generate static site from your rack application & spec definition.
+Generate static site from your rack application & test files.

 * Provides the same way to create both dynamic & static website
 * Generates static website from your existing dynamic website